dtechvision/prof-huyang/schemafetcher/README.md

 ## Commands

-All commands are invoked through Bun:
+All commands are invoked through Bun.
+If `--database-url` (or `DATABASE_URL`) is omitted you will be prompted interactively:

 ```bash
 DATABASE_URL="postgres://user:pass@host:5432/db" bun run index.ts <command> [options]